-Students may make changes to their class schedules during the announced dates, which are published each semester on the Academic Calendar.
+Students may make changes to their class schedules during the announced dates, which are published each semester on the Academic Calendar found (here) on the College's website.

 Students who register for classes during Drop/Add after the first scheduled meeting of a course are responsible for making up assignments missed.
 Couse access to D2L may take 24-48 hours depending on the hour you registered for the class.
 Days missed during the drop/add period may be counted as days absent by the instructor.
 Classes dropped during this period will be deleted from the student's schedule.
 Students will not be held academically or financially responsible for dropped courses.